veekaybee/veekaybee.github.io/_posts/2017-02-01-facebook-is-collecting-this.md

 ![](https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/images/prethought.png)

-Something of interest here is: deleted posts, deleted comments, and deleted checkins.Just like there's no guarantee that things you didn't write won't be stored, there's no guarantee that,if you delete data, the data is actually deleted.
+Something of interest here is: deleted posts, deleted comments, and deleted checkins.
+Just like there's no guarantee that things you didn't write won't be stored, there's no guarantee that,if you delete data, the data is actually deleted.

 So, even if you delete a post, Facebook keeps track of that post.
-I.e. Facebook keeps track of the metadata, or the data about your data.
+Facebook keeps track of the metadata, or the data about your data.
 For example, the data of a phone call is what you actually talked about.
-The metadata is when you called, where you called from ,how long you called for, etc.
+The metadata is when you called, where you called from, how long you called for, etc.

 For Facebook, metadata is just as important as real data, and it uses that data to make extrapolations about who you are.
 Using Developer Tools on Chrome, it's relatively easy to see the plethora of data passed to Facebook from your client to their backend via xhr.
 I'm not a front-end ninja (but would actually love to talk to one to see what else we could pull), but from one image, you can see that facebook is tracking the time you spend doing ...something?
 Not clear what, but it probably figures into time spent on the site, [which Facebook reports out](https://www.nytimes.com/2016/05/06/business/facebook-bends-the-rules-of-audience-engagement-to-its-advantage.html?_r=0).